-LADWP, CSE, and SDG&E supported using data from the latest CES 4.0 in order to direct funding towards low-income residential customers, either by relying on the SB 535 Disadvantaged Communities map32 or the AB 1550 maps of disadvantaged and low-income communities.33 LADWP in particular noted that their territory represented 10 percent of California's population, but over 22
+LADWP, CSE, and SDG&E supported using data from the latest CES 4.0 in order to direct funding towards low-income residential customers, either by relying on the SB 535 Disadvantaged Communities map33 or the AB 1550 maps of disadvantaged and low-income communities.34 LADWP in particular noted that their territory represented 10 percent of California's population, but over 22 percent of California's statewide DAC population35, and that allocations should reflect the concentration of low-income customers across PA territories.
+CMUA also recommended that the Commission allocate funding based on each utility's share of statewide electric load associated with low-income customers.36 SCE stated that using an overall electric load share methodology is a reasonable way to allocate AB 209 funds.37 SoCalGas argued that the existing allocation methodology, with the existing PAs serving as administrators for IOU, POU and other customers, would be the most effective way to incorporate AB 209 funds into SGIP.38

-31 D.05-09-043 at 4 and D.06-01-024 at 7, Table 2.
+32 D.05-09-043 at 4 and D.06-01-024 at 7, Table 2.